sandyavs/mealplanner-wiki/Test-cases-v2.md

 Pre-requisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. click the search box to input text
+2. Click the search box to input text
 3. Check when user start typing word in the search box, it should suggest words that matches typed keywords
 4. Choose and select from the list of suggested meal catalog options
 5. Ensure that meal is selected from the suggested meal catalog